-5. Latisse Natural Alternative: WINK or Almond oil
+5. Latisse Natural Alternative: WINK, Almond or Castor Oil

 Latisse is just one brand name, but there are several eyelash growing serums on the market that promise longer, thicker, and darker eyelashes and is only applied to the upper eyelashes.
 However, beware of even one Latisse drop coming into contact with your eyelid, and especially with the iris (eye colour) – as this chemical formulation can cause permanent dark brown discolouration.

 Luckily, WINK is an all-natural lash growing formula that is less pricey than Latisse and is proven in clinical studies to work just as well.
 Can you believe that 100% of those in the test group reported thicker lashes of up to 20% after a month’s use?
 It also works on regrowing eyebrows in some cases too, and is made from 100% natural ingredients (mainly oils) with no harmful chemicals whatsoever.